crsl4/computingtools/pages/project1description.md

 2. download the *Arabidopsis thaliana* reference genome,
 3. build individual genomes by mapping the SNPs (step 1) onto the reference (step 2),
-4. cut each chromosome in consecutive segments of 10,000 base pairs and build one alignment for each segment (a base pair is like one nucleotide: one A, C, G or T letter),
+4. cut each chromosome in consecutive blocks of 10,000 base pairs and build one alignment for each block (a base pair is like one nucleotide: one A, C, G or T letter),
-5. run RAxML on each segment <!-- or PAUP* --> to get the estimated genealogy (tree) of the plants in your sample from the DNA in that segment,
+5. run RAxML on each block to get the estimated genealogy (tree) of the plants in your sample from the DNA in that block,
 6. calculate pair-wise distances between the trees in step 5:
-  * between all pairs, and
+  * between all pairs of trees from each chromosome, and
-  * between pairs from neighboring segments
+  * between pairs from consecutive blocks
 7. compare these distances between trees:
-  * Are the observed distances closer to 0 than if the 2 trees were chosen at random uniformly? (we would expect so if all segments gave the same tree)
+  * Are the observed distances closer to 0 than if the 2 trees were chosen at random uniformly? (we would expect so if all blocks gave the same tree: such as if each plant was from a distinct population and populations didn't mix.)
-  * Do trees from 2 neighboring segments tend to be more similar to each other (at smaller distance) than trees from 2 randomly chosen segments?
+  * Do trees from 2 consecutive blocks tend to be more similar to each other (at smaller distance) than trees from 2 randomly chosen blocks?
-    (we would expect so if segments were small, due to less "recombination" between neighboring segments).
+    (we would expect so if blocks were small, due to less "recombination" between neighboring blocks).

 Details on each step are given [here](project1stepsinstructions.html).